qiaoyu113/Aircraft_Cargo_Blance_System/backend/readme.md

 #### Run CMake to generate the build system
 cmake ..
 #### Build the project
-cmake --build . / make
+cmake --build . or make
 #### Run the executable
 ./run